milosdjurica/DAO-humanitarian-funding/README.md

 To interact with the governance system, users can:

-- Vote on proposals using VotingToken.
+- Vote on proposals using `VotingToken`.
-- Propose changes or actions through the MyGovernor contract.
+- Propose changes or actions through the `MyGovernor` contract.
 - Monitor the funding distribution process through the Funding contract.
+- `TimeLock` is owner of `VotingToken` and `Funding` contracts.
+After proposal has passed, `TimeLock` contract is the one that executes those proposals.

 ### Example

 Write an example here:

-1.
-2.
-3.
+1. **Giving voting power to new user**:

+   1. Someone proposes new user to be added as a voter
+   2. Voters vote on proposal on `MyGovernor` contract
+   3. If proposal has passed, `TimeLock` contracts executes it and mints new `VotingToken`s.

+2. **Adding new user to be funded**:
+   1. Someone proposes new user to be funded
+   2. Voters vote on proposal on `MyGovernor` contract
+   3. If proposal has passed, `TimeLock` contracts executes it and adds new user to array of users that need help in `Funding` contract.
+   4. After required time has passed, `Chainlink Automation` and `Chainlink VRF` automatically and randomly pick a winner that gets the funds that are held by `Funding` smart contract

 <p align="right">(<a href="#readme-top">back to top</a>)</p>